jack-meis/data-analytics-template/Data/README.md

 ### raw

-Folder for all raw data that has not yet been cleaned
+Folder for all raw data that was scraped, extracted, or imported

 ### cleaned

-Folder for all data that has been cleaned
+Folder for all cleaned data that has been cleaned and processed